Mudhalvan: Reception

-Legacy

-The scene where a crowd gathers around the protagonist's house to persuade him to contest elections was included by Behindwoods.com in their list of "Top 20 Mass Scenes".
+Accolades

-Popular culture
+In popular culture

 Songs from the film's soundtrack inspired a number of Tamil film titles.
-Rama Narayanan directed a film titled Shakalaka Baby in 2002, while Radha Mohan made Uppu Karuvaadu in 2015.
+Rama Narayanan directed a film titled Shakalaka Baby in 2002.
 A film titled Lukku Vida Thonalaiyaa, a line from the song "Shakalaka Baby", also began production in 2002 but was not released.
+A dialogue from Mudhalvan, "Sushma, saamaan nikalo" inspired the title of the song "Saroja Saman Nikalo" from Chennai 600028 (2007).

-The scenes, songs and dialogues from the film has been parodied in Budget Padmanabhan (2000), Kandha Kadamba Kathir Vela (2000), Kanna Unnai Thedukiren (2001), Run (2002), Dubai Seenu (2007), Sivaji (2007), Singakutty (2008), and Kaalaippani (2008).
+The scenes, songs and dialogues from the film have been parodied in Budget Padmanabhan (2000), Kandha Kadamba Kathir Vela (2000), Kanna Unnai Thedukiren (2001), Run (2002), Dubai Seenu (2007), Sivaji: The Boss (2007), Singakutty (2008), and Kaalaippani (2008).
 The film has also been spoofed in Star Vijay's Lollu Sabha with the same title with Santhanam as the main character.
 In 2017 film Kavan, the interview scene was inspired from this film.
+Kavan was directed by K. V. Anand, who was the cinematographer of Mudhalvan.